 - Higher than 900 pg.mL for patients age 50 and older

-Your doctor can give you more specific information about your test results.
+Your doctor or nurse can give you more specific information about your test results.
 Depending on your personal health history, your normal range may differ from other patients with different backgrounds.

 More information about BNP/NT-proBNP is available in the references below.